Beyond The Box (2026) Official Film Trailer

 Directed by Andy Ryan

-This film emerged from collaboration with Yes I Can Unity Through Music & Education, a nonprofit actually placing disabled creatives in entertainment careers, not just cycling them through training programs.
-I wanted to document what real inclusion looks like—messy, complicated, sometimes failing, often succeeding, always honest.
+Beyond The Box emerged through a partnership with Yes I Can Unity Through Music & Education, a nonprofit actually placing disabled creatives in entertainment careers.
+The goal was to document what real inclusion looks like: messy, complicated, enlightening, and often leading to success.

-What we captured isn't inspiration.
-It's documentation of artists navigating industries not built for them, finding success on their own terms, supporting each other through isolation and discrimination, and quietly reshaping creative worlds around them.
+What we captured is documentation of seven artists navigating industries not built for them, finding success on their own terms, and quietly reshaping the creative world around them.
 That's the real story.
-That's what matters.